 That's me again, at another important site in the Spanish Civil War.

 Book One of the Adventures of Mikko Kivinen 'And The Devil Just Laughed' begins early January 1938 and ends with the Nationalist capture of Barcelona just over a year later.
-Currently it is at the developmental editors, those lovely people from The History Quill.
+Currently it is being edited.

 In the meantime, I am working on Book 2, 'Enough Ground To Bury Our Dead' which covers the Invasion of Poland and the Winter War.